jberkenbilt/qfs/README.md

   filtering rules.
 Files are added, updated, or removed from dest so that dest contains only files from src that are included by the filters.
   * _filter options_
+  * `-n` -- report what would be done without doing it

 # Filters